DmitryLapshov/convertTrx2html/README.md

 Usage:
 perl convertTrx2html.pl path/to/abc.trx > report.html

-It produces HTML code with inline styles to be properly displayed by Gmail.
+It produces HTML code with inline styles to be properly displayed in Gmail.